jdbadger/narwhal/readme.md

   - Add or change any other `.env` definitions according to your project requirements.

-  - Optionally customize Caddyfiles.
+  - Optionally customize caddyfiles.
 Need dedicated subdomains for api and client services?
 Just edit `docker/caddy/Caddyfile.*` accordingly.

   - Customize Caddy-served templates in `docker/caddy/srv/`.
 These include references to `Narwhal`.
 Change them according to your project requirements.